 Once your witchy garden is established, give back to the land by replenishing it with nutrients, organic matter, water, and new plants.
 Add worm castings to your garden, make comfrey tea for your plants, and mulch with homemade compost.
 Your garden will thrive with proper care and attention and will continue to provide you with a healthy dose of plant energy.

 10. Establish a Daily Garden Ritual

 Witchy gardening doesn’t stop after your garden is planted.
 Visit your garden every day to observe and commune with your plants.
 Make it a special part of your daily ritual in which you can set aside day-to-day thoughts and focus on what matters to you most.
-It just might become your favourite part of your day 🙂
+Your daily witch garden ritual just might become your favourite part of your day 🙂

 Will you be starting your own witchy garden?
 Are you already growing a few witchy plants among your existing gardens?
 Share your stories, experiences, and questions in the comments section below!

-PS: Here is a pin-able image for this post.
-If you liked this article and want to return some good vibes, I’d love it if you shared it to Pinterest 🙂 Thx so much for visiting my blog!
+PS: Here is a pin for this post.
+If you liked this article and want to return some good vibes, I’d love it if you shared it 🙂 Thx so much for visiting my blog!

 Enter your info in this form to subscribe and download the free Garden Planner!